Mohammad-Khazaee/laravel-translation/README.md

 - laravel notification
 - laravel mail
 - ...

+also this project is written clearn so you can continue devloping process
 ## installation

 clone or download the project from github then run : \